RocketDerp/April14_2025/July13_2025/Pain_of_Liars_Lies.md

 Pandemic horse dewormer killing people, snake oil manipulation pain due to death and family loss of income.

+&nbsp;

 # Organized Lies

 Rupert Murdoch networks of organized manipulation and deception.

+Broken families, such as the boomer Jen Senko's documented family: https://en.wikipedia.org/wiki/The_Brainwashing_of_My_Dad

+The courage it takes for the Senko family as just a few people to stand up in public, Truth to Power, that billionaires are manipulating everyday people into hate, falsehood, anger, dehumanization - with lies and manipulation.

+&nbsp;

 # Trickle Down Military Information Warfare